 This helped us see what was receiving impressions and what users were searching for in finding this blog post.
 The phrases and terms with the highest impressions year-to-date (January 1 to present) were included in our FAQ schema test.

-From there, we also included any questions that appeared in the People Also Ask feature within Content Fusion.
+From there, we also included any questions that appeared in the People Also Ask feature within Content Fusion, our AI SEO content writing tool.

 The phrases here matched the high impression phrases from Search Analytics and we noticed a few other questions that we did not discover in our initial research.